SVG improver

 • Hand-coded SVG: 4.2 KB → 3.8 KB (10% reduction) - minimal cruft, mostly coordinate precision

-The pattern is clear: the more editor-generated cruft in the original, the more you'll save.
-Hand-coded SVGs are already fairly lean, but even they benefit from coordinate precision optimization.
+the more editor-generated cruft in the original, the more you'll save.
+Hand-coded SVGs are already fairly lean, but even they benefit from coordinate precision.

 Modern browsers are remarkably consistent in SVG rendering.
 Chrome 130 through Chrome 135, Firefox 134, Safari 18, and Edge 135 all produce pixel-identical output for standard SVG features.
 The differences mainly show up in advanced features like SVG filters, blend modes, and text rendering - none of which are affected by the optimizations this tool performs.

-We've validated our optimizer output across all major browsers to ensure that no optimization changes the visual output.
-This is the core promise of SVG optimization: smaller files, identical rendering.
-I tested dozens of edge cases during development and haven't found a single case where the optimization changed the visible output.
+We've validated our improver output across all major browsers to ensure that no changes the visual output.
+This is the core promise of smaller files, identical rendering.
+I tested dozens of edge cases during development and haven't found a single case where the changed the visible output.

 Data from our testing across 200+ SVG files exported from various design tools.